UMM-CSci-4453/Lab-3/README.md

 A **superkey** is a combination of attributes that can uniquely identify a database record.
 Since we don't normally allow duplicate records (we will go into that below), the set of ALL attributes will form a superkey in any reasonable table.

-In the table above we have several superkeys:

-`{name}, {number}, {color, animal}, {name, color, animal}, {number, color, animal}, {name, number}, {name, color},` … etc.

-In fact all combinations of the 4 attributes EXCEPT `{color}` and `{animal}` by themselves will work.
+In the color/animal table above we have several superkeys: `{name}`, `{number}`, `{color, animal}`, `{name, color, animal}`, `{number, color, animal}`, `{name, number}`, `{name, color}`, … etc. In fact all combinations of the 4 attributes EXCEPT `{color}` and `{animal}` by themselves will work.

-A **candidate key** is a superkey with no extraneous information (you can't drop an attribute and remain a superkey)  In our case there are 3:
+A **candidate key** is a superkey with no extraneous information (you can't drop any of its attributes and remain a superkey)  In our case there are 3:

 * `{color, animal}`,
 * `{number}`, and
 * `{name}`.

-Since we have, at a bare minimum, the set of all attributes as a superkey (see above for the caveats), we are also guaranteed to have at least one candidate key-- we just drop attributes until we can't.
+Since we have, at a bare minimum, the set of all attributes as a superkey (see above for the caveats), we are also guaranteed to have at least one candidate key – we start with all the attributes and just drop attributes until we can't anymore.
 If the set of all attributes can't lose any attribute and remain a super key then it is already a candidate key.
 All candidate keys are, necessarily, superkeys.

 Note that superkeys (and thus candidates keys) have the property that **every** individual attribute is functionally dependent upon the key.